PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/README.md

 ![](img/UsingAuthentication/2.png)

 Receiving a successful response is an indication of a successful registration.
+To validate this:
-To validate this we can select the *AuthenticationRequest*, add our players' details into the JSON builder and after clicking Play, we will send an [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md) and receive an AuthenticationResponse.
-In addition to receiving a successful Response, you will also notice that you've received an *authToken* for the current players session.
+1. We can select the *AuthenticationRequest*.
+2. Add our players' details into the JSON builder.
+3. After clicking Play, we'll send an [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md) and receive an AuthenticationResponse.

+In addition to receiving a successful Response, you'll also notice that you've received an *authToken* for the current player's session.

 You have now successfully Registered and Authenticated a player.
 The next tutorial will show you how to set up the SDK of your choice for authentication with GameSparks.